msiddalingaiah/logisim_evo/Foundations/README.md

 For each clock cycle, the a and b registers update simultaneously in parallel.
 This demonstrates the potential parallelism that can be achieved in hardware that often implemented serially in software.
 The next value can be computed in one cycle, which it would typically require several cycles in software.

-And the [Verilog equivalent](Verilog/Fibonacci.v).
-This example uses both combinational and sequential always blocks.
+The [Verilog equivalent](Verilog/Fibonacci.v) uses both combinational and sequential always blocks.
 The combinational block computes the sum of a and b, while the sequential block updates the register values.
 These two lines in the sequential block could be written in either order, the result is the same:

 ```
 a <= sum;